 As a business owner I, like you, am enthused by the new capabilities drones provide.
 We can take our images to a “new level” and the expense of aerial photography, in many ways, has become affordable.
 Aerial pictures, videos, and landscape shots all from one brilliant machine that we can control.
-So it was only a matter of time until the government stepped in and ruined the party.
+So it was only a matter of time until the government stepped in and ruined the party with new drone rules and regulations.
 And if I’m honest with you I’d have to say that I think some regulation is needed for everyone’s safety and privacy.

 So we looked into the laws and this is the info we have found so far: The Federal Aviation Administration (FAA) regulates the commercial use of drones (unmanned aircraft systems [UAS]) under Part 107 of the “Small Unmanned Aircraft Rule.”
 If we don’t adhere to these rules we may be subject to fines… or worse… our image and brand may be damaged by a lawsuit.
 To protect ourselves and our companies from potential controversy that would usurp the benefits of using an UAS, I have compiled the laws, that we know of (Disclaimer: we are not a law firm so if you have a UAS go find the OFFICIAL rules and regulations for your state) into an easy-to-follow guide that you can refer to as you embrace this new technology.